If I have Medicaid, where can I get health care?

 The Louisiana Office of Public Health’s Reproductive Health Program (RHP) offers low- or no-cost STD screening, health education, counseling services, and contraception.
 To find confidential family planning services near you, visit Healthy Choices LA and enter your zip code in the box on the top right of the page.
 These clinics all take Medicaid.

 Click here to learn more about the services offered at the RHP clinics.

 Where can I find health care for STDs or HIV?

 - Find a nearby testing site using the CDC’s National HIV & STD Testing Resource or the Louisiana Statewide AIDS/STD Infoline at 1-800-99-AIDS-9 (1-800-992-4379).

 - Visit the Louisiana Health Hub for information about AIDS education, prevention, and resources available in Louisiana.

-- Visit American Sexual Health Association to get information about symptoms, treatment, anonymous testing sites, and resources for HIV+ people.
+- Visit the American Sexual Health Association to get information about symptoms, treatment, anonymous testing sites, and resources for HIV+ people.

 - Visit We > AIDS for more information on STDs and AIDS.